OpenScale Applications and Hookup Guide

 Tare Scale to Zero

 Use this to tell OpenScale what the base reading is.
-Remove everything from the scale that will not be there permanently and tare scale to zero.
+Remove everything from the scale that will not be there permanently and tare scale to zero by sending a value of 1 in the configuration menu.
 OpenScale will take a series of readings, average them, and store this value in non-volatile EEPROM.
-At each power-up OpenScale will use this value as ‘zero’.
+At each power-up OpenScale will use this value as 'zero'.

 Use this to calibrate your scale to a known value.
-First remove everything from the scale that will not be there permanently and tare the scale to zero (see ‘Tare scale to zero’).
-Next place an accurate and known mass onto your scale.
-If you are looking for sub +/-5% accuracy of your scale we recommend you leave this mass in place for around 30 minutes to allow for load cell creep (see ‘Calibration Suggestions’ for more information).
-Next select ‘Calibrate scale’ from the configuration menu.
+First, remove everything from the scale that will not be there permanently and tare the scale to zero (see ‘Tare Scale to Zero’).

 Next use the ‘a’ and ‘z’ keys to increase or decrease the reading to match your mass.
 Holding ‘a’ or ‘z’ will change the calibration factor at a faster rate.
 Press ‘x’ once the reading closely matches the known weight.